Age Group World Championships

 Frequently Asked Questions

-A: The International Triathlon Union (ITU) is the world’s governing body for triathlon and related multi-sport disciplines (i.e. long distance, duathlon, aquathlon, aquabike and cross triathlon).
-Every year, ITU organizes triathlon and multi-sport world championships for elite and age group athletes at the same venue and at the same time.
-To participate in the ITU World Championships, each athlete must qualify at an event in their country and register with their National Federation.
+A: World Triathlon (WT) is the world’s governing body for triathlon and related multi-sport disciplines (i.e. long distance, duathlon, aquathlon, aquabike and cross triathlon).
+Every year, WT organizes triathlon and multi-sport world championships for elite and age group athletes at the same venue and at the same time.
+To participate in the World Triathlon Championships, each athlete must qualify at an event in their country and register with their National Federation.
 It is the responsibility of the National Federation to register athletes for the World Championships.

-Q: Are there races for age groups other than the ITU World Championships?
+Q: Are there races for age groups other than the World Triathlon Championships?

-A: The ITU aims to provide opportunities for competition and sports development from the grassroots level to the elite at all their events.
+A: World Triathlon aims to provide opportunities for competition and sports development from the grassroots level to the elite at all their events.
 The idea of the beginner to the elite is unique to the sport of triathlon, where you can see athletes of all ages at the same competition.
 The event is meant to be inspiring and motivating.
-As such, almost all races in the ITU have an open tier for age groups that Canadian athletes can enter.
+As such, almost all WT races have an open tier for age groups that Canadian athletes can enter.
 Check out http://www.triathlon.org/ for events and the event-specific website for more information.